riebeekn/experiments-in-meteor-blog/_drafts/modal-dialogs-part-2.md

           <input type="text" id="animalName" value={% raw %}{{animal.name}}{% endraw %} />
         </div>
     ...
+    ...
 {% endhighlight %}

+Oops, I lied, one more small edit is required in `animals.js`.

+#####/client/templates/animals/animals.js
+{% highlight JavaScript %}
+Template.animals.events({
+  'click #add': function(e) {
+    e.preventDefault();

+    ModalHelper.openModalFor(null);
+  }
+});
+{% endhighlight %}

+In the 'add' event handling code we need to call the ModalHelper method we created and pass `null` as the animal id.
+If we fail to do this the Modal will contain the name of the last edited animal when it opens, as our `selectedAnimalId` Session variable will still be set.

 So that is the client side code, but we're calling into a non-existent server method, 'editAnimal', so let's code that up.